CER10TY/hn-viewer/README.md

 This extension contributes the following settings:

-* `hnviewer.title`: Set the title of Hacker News window.
+* `hncode.title`: Set the title of Hacker News window.
-* `hnviewer.requestTimeout`: Set the timeout for requests in milliseconds (ms).
+* `hncode.requestTimeout`: Set the timeout for requests in milliseconds (ms).
-* `hnviewer.limitation`: Set the amount of items to be loaded on the front page.
+* `hncode.limitation`: Set the amount of items to be loaded on the front page.

 ## Known Issues